Academic Excellence

 Transfer Students

 Transfer students entering the program are admitted through CU Boulder's admission process directly into the Program in Environmental Design.
 A college-level GPA of 3.0 or higher is required.
-Preference is given to students who have taken college-level courses in the areas of architecture, planning or environmental studies.
+Preference is given to students who have taken college-level courses in the areas of architecture, planning, landscape architecture or product design.
 Completion of courses in related fields of social science, natural science, fine arts or humanities is also considered in admission review.
 All coursework except the last term, if in progress, must be completed and must be listed on the official transcript sent for admission consideration.

 A maximum of 60 credit hours taken at a two-year college may be applied toward the baccalaureate degree.
 In general, credit hours in vocational-technical courses are not accepted for transfer.
 Transfer agreements between the University of Colorado and all Colorado community colleges outline approximately one year of prescribed general education courses that may be completed as preparation for transfer into the Program in Environmental Design.
 As noted above, students should plan to transfer to the University of Colorado as soon as possible to start the sequential curriculum.
 See Transfer of College-Level Credit for admission standards for transfer.